09shir/09shir/README.md

+# Homework Planner APP

-This is my Java program created for IB CS HL Internal Assessment.
+A Java program with Windowbuilder GUI created for IB CS HL Internal Assessment.

+## To Run

 Download and run file HomeworkApp.jar to execute program.
 Have fun!